mstksg/inCode/copy/entries/advent-gol.md

 factor of 16... now our total points to check only grows as $O(n^d / 2^{d-2})$ instead of $O(n^d)$!

-This discovery late in the night of December 16th was what inspired us to believe and dream that more breakthroughs might be possible to bring things down even further.
+This discovery late in the Tuesday night of the 16th was what inspired us to believe and dream that more breakthroughs might be possible to bring things down even further.